alx-sch/STRIKE_A_POSE/README.md

 7.  **Deinstallation**

-    To completely remove the game, its environment, and free up disk space, run this command block while you are inside the game directory:
+    To completely remove the game, its environment, and free up disk space, run this command block while you are inside the game directory (or simply delete the folder `STRIKE_A_POSE_Body_Pose_Classification_Game`):

     ```bash
     deactivate 2>/dev/null